What is Crowdfunding?

 OK, so how does Crowdfunding actually work?

-- We produce the Key Investor Information Sheet (KIIS), which is used by investors to find all relevant campaign information.
+4. The Key Investment Information Sheet (KIIS) is produced, which is used by investors to find all relevant campaign information.

 Learn more on our How it Works page.